Warnings for Hysingla ER

 Although the risk of addiction in any individual is unknown, it can occur in patients appropriately prescribed HYSINGLA ER.
 Addiction can occur at recommended doses and if the drug is misused or abused.

-Assess each patient's risk for opioid addiction, abuse, or misuse prior to prescribing HYSINGLA ER, and monitor all patients receiving HYSINGLA ER for the development of these behaviors and conditions.
-Risks are increased in patients with a personal or family history of substance abuse (including drug or alcohol addiction or abuse) or mental illness (e.g., major depression).
+Assess each patient’s risk for opioid addiction, abuse, or misuse prior to prescribing HYSINGLA ER, and reassess all patients receiving HYSINGLA ER for the development of these behaviors and conditions.
+Risks are increased in patients with a personal or family history of substance abuse (including drug or alcohol abuse or addiction) or mental illness (e.g., major depression).
 The potential for these risks should not, however, prevent the prescribing of HYSINGLA ER for the proper management of pain in any given patient.
-Patients at increased risk may be prescribed opioids such as HYSINGLA ER, but use in such patients necessitates intensive counseling about the risks and proper use of HYSINGLA ER along with intensive monitoring for signs of addiction, abuse, and misuse.
+Patients at increased risk may be prescribed opioids such as HYSINGLA ER, but use in such patients necessitates intensive counseling about the risks and proper use of HYSINGLA ER along with frequent reevaluation for signs of addiction, abuse, and misuse.
+Consider prescribing naloxone for the emergency treatment of opioid overdose [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS].

-Abuse or misuse of HYSINGLA ER by crushing, chewing, snorting, or injecting the dissolved product will result in the uncontrolled delivery of the hydrocodone and can result in overdose and death [see Drug Abuse and Dependence, OVERDOSAGE].
+Abuse or misuse of HYSINGLA ER by crushing, chewing, snorting, or injecting the dissolved product will result in the uncontrolled delivery of the hydrocodone and can result in overdose and death [see Drug Abuse And Dependence, and OVERDOSAGE].

-Opioids are sought by drug abusers and people with addiction disorders and are subject to criminal diversion.
+Opioids are sought for nonmedical use and are subject to diversion from legitimate prescribed use.
 Consider these risks when prescribing or dispensing HYSINGLA ER.
-Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity and advising the patient on the proper disposal of unused drug [see PATIENT INFORMATION].
-Contact local state professional licensing board or state controlled substances authority for information on how to prevent and detect abuse or diversion of this product.
+Strategies to reduce these risks include prescribing the drug in the smallest appropriate quantity and advising the patient on careful storage of the drug during the course of treatment and the proper disposal of unused drug.
+Contact local state professional licensing board or state-controlled substances authority for information on how to prevent and detect abuse or diversion of this product.

 Life-Threatening Respiratory Depression